08:04

 Mechanical CAD (computer-aided design) software enables the creation, modification, and optimization of detailed 2D and 3D designs.
 MCAD is a subset of CAD software.
 Other subsets include electrical CAD (ECAD) and architecture, engineering, and construction (AEC).

 MCAD software is used for designing mechanical components, systems, and products.
 It is tailored to the needs of mechanical engineers and product designers.
-MCAD software is designed to address the unique challenges and requirements of 3D modeling, simulating, and analyzing mechanical structures, systems, and products.
+MCAD software is designed to address the unique challenges and requirements of 3D modeling, simulation, and analysis of mechanical structures, systems, and products.

 Who Uses Mechanical CAD Software?